debalin/multiplayer-game-engine/README.md

 be provided by `Processing`, but things like game objects, update & draw loops, networking, etc. will be provided by my engine.
 This class (`MainEngine`) extends the `PApplet` class in `Processing`.
 I will try to categorize the components and explain them in detail in the following sub-sections:

- 1. <strong>Game Objects</strong>: `GameObject` is an abstract class present in my engine, which exposes the update and draw loops to the game.
+ 1. **Game Objects**: `GameObject` is an abstract class present in my engine, which exposes the update and draw loops to the game.
 Anybody intending to put any kind of game object which will be drawn to the screen has to extend this class and implement these two methods.
 In `updatePosition`, they would apply all the game logic and in `drawShape`, they would draw the object to the screen.
 They can use the `PApplet` class, which will passed to the game